tudat-team/tudat-space/docs/source/_src_examples/pygmo_basics.rst

 .. warning::

     Please ensure to install PyGMO in your given tudatpy environment.
-Do not add the PyGMO package to your (base) install.
+Do not add the PyGMO package to your base environment.

 Lastly, you should verify that the package is now available in your tudatpy environment.